nat-ventura/storj-sdk/README.md

  or if you've already checked out the repo without --recursive, try...

 + `git submodule update --init --recursive`

-### SDK Script (./sdk)
-The `sdk` script wraps most of the functionality that you will need when using docker, docker-compose and vpn for these services.

 ### Bring up Cluster
 To bring up the cluster locally, we use docker-compose.